-To prove the folk theorem, we begin by fixing $p^{\ast}\in(\hat{p},1)$.
-Then, for each $c$ sufficiently small, we identify a unique value of $p_{\ast}$ that yields an SMPE.
-We then show that as $c$ tends to $0$, $p_{\ast}$ approaches $0$ as well.
-This implies that given $p^{\ast}$, the limit SMPE spans the sender's payoffs on the line that connects $(0,0)$ and $(p_{\ast},v)$ (the dashed line in the left panel of Figure \ref{fig:folk2}) and the receiver's payoffs on the line that connects $(0,u_{\ell}^{L})$ and $(p^{\ast},U_{r}(p^{\ast}))$ (the dashed line in the right panel).
+To prove {Theorem \ref{thm:folk}}, we begin by fixing $p^{\ast}\in(\hat{p},1)$.
+Then, for each $c$ sufficiently small, we identify a unique value of $p_{\ast}$ for which an SMPE can be constructed.
+We then show that as $c\rightarrow0$, $p_{\ast}$ approaches $0$ as well (see Propositions \ref{prop:C2_hold} and \ref{prop:C2_fail} in Section \ref{subsec:Equilibrium-Characterization}).
+This implies that given $p^{\ast}$, the limit SMPE spans the sender's payoffs on the line segment that connects $(0,0)$ and $(p^{\ast},v)$---the dashed line in the left panel of Figure \ref{fig:folk2}---and the receiver's payoffs on the line segment that connects $(0,u_{\ell}^{L})$ and $(p^{\ast},U_{r}(p^{\ast}))$ in the right panel.
 By varying $p^{\ast}$ from $\hat{p}$ to $1$, we can cover the entire shaded areas in Figure \ref{fig:folk2}.
-Note that with this construction, we also obtain a characterization of feasible \emph{payoff vectors} $(V,U)$ for the sender and receiver that can arise in an SMPE in the limit as $c$ tends to $0$.
+Note that with this construction and the uniqueness claims in Propositions \ref{prop:C2_hold} and \ref{prop:C2_fail}, we also obtain a characterization of feasible \emph{payoff vectors} $(V,U)$ for the sender and receiver that can arise in an SMPE in the limit as $c$ tends to $0$.
 We state this in the following corollary. \begin{cor} For any prior $p_{0}\in[0,1]$, in the limit as $c$ tends to $0$, the set of SMPE payoff vectors $(V,U)$ is given by

 with the addition of the no-persuasion payoff vector $(0,U(p_{0}))$ for $p_{0}<\hat{p}$. \end{cor}